marafathussain/ML_book_easy/chapters/chapter1.md

 Humans are good at this, but:
 - We fatigue
-- We're subjective and inconsistent
+- We are subjective and inconsistent
 - We cannot process millions of images
 - Subtle patterns escape our perception